 Continuously Variable Transmissions don’t have the best reputation in the industry.
-They’re known for their terrible noise and lackluster performance.
+They’re known for their dreadful noise and mediocre performance.

 In recent times, though, that’s shifting.
-CVTs are becoming more prevalent as manufacturers invest more money into them.
+CVTs are becoming more prevalent as manufacturers invest more capital into them.

-Older CVTs weren’t especially good.
+Older CVTs weren’t particularly good.
 But that’s to be expected.
 These things take time to be developed.
-The first of anything is rarely excellent.
+The first of anything is rarely superb.

-Honda CVTs are known for their dependability, contrary to what the internet will tell you.
+Honda CVTs are known for their reliability, contrary to what the internet will tell you.
 That said, here are a few things to watch out for.

 Table of ContentsShow